harmlessprince/taocomerce-docs/src/errors.md

 title: Errors
 ---

-The eCommerce API follows RESTful principles and uses conventional HTTP response codes to indicate the success or failure of requests.
+The ShopSynch API follows RESTful principles and uses conventional HTTP response codes to indicate the success or failure of requests.

 ## **HTTP Codes**